robotick-labs/robotick-knitware/README.md

 This project is licensed under the [Apache License 2.0](LICENSE), which permits use, modification, and distribution with proper attribution.

 **Trademark Notice**
 MAGG.e™ and her visual character design are trademarks of Paul Connor.
-While the code and hardware designs are open-source, use of the MAGG.e name or likeness in commercial products or branding requires prior written permission.
+While the code and hardware designs are open-source, use of the MAGG.e™ name or likeness in commercial products or branding requires prior written permission.
 See [`TRADEMARK.md`](TRADEMARK.md) for details.